-The first conclusion is that, in addicion to detailed consideration for individual safety, broad and fundamental considerations of safety are ecorporated into the basic design of U.S. merchant ships.
+The first conclusion is that, in addition to detailed consideration for individual safety, broad and fundamental considerations of safety are incorporated into the basic design of U.S. merchant ships.

 The second conclusion is that a "completely safe" ship is not feasible.
 A recognition of the other factors involved is always necessary.
-For illustration, a "completely safe" ship from the point of view of subdivision would have very close spacing of its bulkbeads but would not be able to carry argo of any magnitude.
-On the engineering side, the "completely safe" ship would have at least two promellers, two rudders, and two machinplants.
-In competitive situations. this would be disastrous.
+For illus-tration, a "completely safe" ship from the point of view of subdivision would have very close spacing of its bulkheads but would not be able to carry cargo of any magnitude.
+On the engineering side, the "completely safe" ship would have at least two propellers, two rudders, and two machinery plants.
+In competitive situations, this would be disastrous.
 The decisions to be made for ships in this respect are little different from those which are made for other modes of transportation.

-The third conclusion is that there s always a considerable amount of raluation required of an owner and designer to match different degrees rotection against the effectiveness to be realized and the economics of the situation.
-In my opinion, it is an unhealthy attitude to examine I features including those of safety with an economics probe.
-I do submit. however, that it would be very healthy to render a decision in such matters on economics alone.
+The third conclusion is that there is always a considerable amount of evaluation required of an owner and a designer to match different degrees of protection against the effectiveness to be realized and the economics of the situation.
+In my opinion, it is not an unhealthy attitude to examine all features including those of safety with an economics probe.
+I do submit, however, that it would be very unhealthy to render a decision in such matters on economics alone.
 The necessity for regulatory participation in safety matters originated to a large degree from this type of approach.

-The fourth conclusion is that U.S. erchant ships today incorporate the highest standards of safety in the world.
-There is little doubt that this extributes to the higher cost of U.S. steps.
-However, I believe that this sproach is derived from and supported by the average American's concern for safety of personnel.
-It also possible that in the long run extra investment pays off with lower casualty rate and with tips better equipped for national defense.
+The fourth conclusion is that U.S. merchant ships today incorporate the highest standards of safety in the world.
+There is little doubt that this contributes to the higher cost of U.S. ships.
+However, I believe that this approach is derived from and supported by the average American's concern for safety of personnel.
+It is also possible that in the long run the extra investment pays off with a lower casualty rate and with ships better equipped for national defense.